isc-projects/kea/doc/sphinx/arm/config-templates.rst

 Configuration Templates
 =======================

-The following sections include configuration templates that are proposed configuration for certain deployment types.
-The example configuration files are also available in the Kea sources in the `doc/examples` directory.
+The following sections include configuration templates for certain deployment types.
+The example configuration files are also available in the Kea sources, in the ``doc/examples`` directory.

 .. include:: template-power-user-home.md

-At the very least, the lines marked in yellow must be adjusted to match the actual deployment.
+Some tweaking of these templates may be required to match specific system needs: at a minimum, the lines highlighted in yellow must be adjusted to match the actual deployment.

 Server1's Control Agent configuration file: